PicsArt/cppbind/docs/05_detailed_info/04_gen_actions.rst

 For defining an API we use variables from :doc:`Variable Definitions </05_detailed_info/03_var_def>`.
 IEGEN uses them to know what should be generated, where the generated files should be saved, etc.
 **__API__** comments should be written in yaml format, otherwise IEGEN will complain about wrong format.
 Jinja expressions, predefined system variables can be used here.
-Available system variables are described here: :doc:`Variable Definitions </05_detailed_info/03_var_def>`.
+Available system variables are described :doc:`here </05_detailed_info/03_var_def>`.

 .. note::
     **__API__** tag can be overridden in `iegen_config.cfg` application config file.
 To do that set **parser_start** property in **[API]** section.